Do graph neural network states contain graph properties?: Discussion

-We first demonstrate the feasibility of our probing method through the \textbf{Grid-House} dataset.
+\textbf{Findings:} We first demonstrate the feasibility of our probing method through the \emph{Grid-House} dataset.
 In line with our expectations, The \textit{number of squares} metric dominated across all layers and models, with GIN showing enhanced expressivity.
-Secondary properties like \textit{avg\_path\_lenght} \cref{fig:plotGCNTSNEcontrol,fig:plotGCNTSNEcontrol_pooled} showed early significance but gradually diminished through the layers, demonstrating how GNNs act as low-pass filters on graph signals, the receptive field select the most discriminative properties.
-These findings align with the labels, as the density or the average path length is increase when both a grid and a house are added to a graph.
-Mean-pooling and norm-sorting methods exhibit different behaviors that can be explained by the type of information the classifier access : aggregated graph data or detailed node embeddings.
-The probe might also infer relationships and patterns that are implicitly encoded in individual node embeddings but become explicit when considered collectively.
+Secondary properties like \textit{avg\_path\_lenght} \cref{fig:plotGCNTSNEcontrol,fig:plotGCNTSNEcontrol_pooled} showed early significance but gradually diminished through the layers, demonstrating how GNNs act as low-pass filters on graph signals.
+The receptive field selects the most discriminative properties.
+These findings align with the labels; density or average path length increases when both a grid and a house are added to a graph.

-The analogy with computer vision lead to the question of supervision signal as we would expect unsupervised model to capture structural information more effectively than supervised ones \citep{kingma_auto-encoding_2022}.
-Unsupervised learning algorithms can discover hidden patterns and structures in data without explicit instructions, potentially uncovering relationships that may not be immediately obvious to humans.
-Following this logic, this ability to find latent structures could be advantageous in capturing complex structural information in graph data and lead to similar breakthought than discovering new particle physics phenomena using clustering and dimensionality reduction on collider data or identifying subtypes of cancer with clustering and PCA in genomic studies.
+The inductive bias of Graph Neural Networks (GNNs), when viewed through the lens of the linear representation hypothesis, reflects a tendency to organize internal representations such that task-relevant features become increasingly linearly decodable as a function of the supervision signal.
+In this framework, the supervision signal guides the layer-wise development of representations, selectively reinforcing directions in activation space that align with informative graph-theoretic properties (e.g., centrality, motif counts, degree distributions).

-Using the \textbf{ClinTox Molecular} dataset to assess molecular toxicity, we explored how key graph properties, such as the \textit{average degree} and \textit{spectral radius}, are utilized by our GIN architecture.
+Using the \emph{ClinTox Molecular} dataset to assess molecular toxicity, we explored how key graph properties, such as the \textit{average degree} and \textit{spectral radius}, are utilized by our GIN architecture.
 The average degree, closely linked to atomic valency, reflects a molecule's potential for interactions.
 The \textit{spectral radius} offers a complementary hypothesis, suggesting that the overall structural stability of a molecule, independent of specific atomic features, may also be a key factor in toxicity prediction.